khurd21/SkyBro/README.md

 ![Code Format](https://github.com/khurd21/SkyBro/actions/workflows/code-format.yml/badge.svg)
 [![codecov.io](https://codecov.io/github/khurd21/SkyBro/coverage.svg?branch=main)](https://codecov.io/github/khurd21/SkyBro?branch=master)

 Sky Bro is a weather observations Skill for Alexa.
-It is targeted for skydivers that want to know what the sky conditions are at their favorite dropzone before traveling for a gnarly day of sky shredding!
+It is targeted for skydivers, providing vital weather details that aid in determining if the sky conditions are adequate for jumping.
+It uses the nearest METAR station data to provide the most recent sky conditions in the area.

 # How to Use SkyBro

 When the skill is enabled on your Alexa account, ask weather questions such as:
 - *__Alexa, ask Sky Bro for weather at Sanderson Field__*
-- *__Alexa, ask Sky Bro for sky conditions at Skydive Chelan on Saturday__*
+- *__Alexa, ask Sky Bro for sky conditions at Skydive Chelan__*
 - *__Alexa, open Sky Bro__*
-    - *__Sky conditions for Skydive Kapowsin tomorrow__*
+    - *__Sky conditions for Skydive Kapowsin__*
-    - *__What is the weather at Bowerman Field for tomorrow?__*
+    - *__What is the weather at KSHN?__*
+    - *__Sky conditions at XP.__*

 SkyBro will give an overview of the weather conditions including: